scality/cloudserver/DESIGN.md

 For authentication, we use a stubbed implementation, but IM-Vault will be the final solution.

-For the storage part, we are using our in-memory backend, the RING and IM-Metadata are the backends that we will be integrating in the near future.
+For the storage part, we are using our in-memory backend, sproxyd and IM-Data are the backends that we will be integrating in the near future.

 ### API specifications